bananaturtlesandwich/bananaturtlesandwich/README.md

-Hello world!(it's always hello world lmfao).

-This is my github account that I use primarily for modding Blue Fire and other games made in the unreal engine
-- Interested in collaboration on any modding projects really
-- Always open to new stuff
+### Hello world!
+- Bit of an idiot, but always enjoy learning more
+- I enjoy making mods for games
+- I crave automation in everything
-- Mainly versed in C# (*my beloved*) but interested in Rust,C++ and Javascript
+- Mainly versed in C# (*my beloved*) but interested in Rust, C++ and Javascript

+### Game recommendations
-Game recommendations: Blue Fire, Ghostrunner, Rainworld, Have A Nice Death, Spiritfarer, Hollow knight, A Hat In Time
+Blue Fire, Ghostrunner, Rainworld, Have A Nice Death, Spiritfarer, Hollow knight, A Hat In Time

 ### **Contact**